shark764/smooch-web-messenger-lib/custom-chat-docs/v1/WEB-CHAT.md

 ```
 #### updateUser(user)

 Updates the current user's information.
 Set `givenName` and `metadata.customer` before an interaction is created to update the customer's name and have it used as the name/contact-point in flow.
-Add any additional properties to `metadata` to have them included on `customerMetadat.webClientProperties` on the interaction in flow.
+Add any additional properties to `metadata` to have them included on `customerMetadata.webClientProperties` on the interaction in flow.

 ```javascript
 SerenovaWebChat.updateUser({